stewartmatheson/dot/README.md

 ## TODO
- * Import nvim configuration
+ * Setup a health check function that will test for all requirements and fail if they are not met.
+ * Figure out how to package up deps in my paths.
+We should remove that from this configuration
  * Start building up a vim configuration
- * Setup a health check function that will test for all requirements and fail if they are not met.
+ * Create submodules for the zsh and its two requirements